The 12 Best Ski Resorts in Japan 2022

 How to get to RUSUTSU from Tokyo

-The trip from Tokyo to Shin Chitose Airport will take you about 1 and a half hours and cost you around 10,000 to 15,000 JPY.
+The trip from Tokyo to Shin Chitose Airport will take about 1.5 hours and cost around 10,000 to 15,000 JPY.
 From Shin Chitose Airport to RUSUTSU RESORT, you should take a shuttle bus that will take about 2 hours and cost around 3,500 JPY.

 Have you booked your SIM card or pocket WiFi for your trip to Japan yet?